-- Definition of a Call Back: A Call Back shall be defined as a circumstance where an employee has left the work premises at the completion of the employee's regular work shift and is required to report back to work due to unplanned or unforeseen circumstances, prior to the start of the employee's next regularly scheduled work shift.
-An employee who is called back to report to work before the commencement of the employee's regular work shift shall be compensated in accordance with the Call Back provisions of this Labor Agreement; provided, however, in the event the employee is called back to report to work within two (2) hours from the starting time of the employee's next regularly scheduled work shift, the employee shall be compensated at the overtime rate of pay for only those hours immediately preceding the start of the employee's next regularly scheduled work shift, and the Call-Back provision shall not apply.
-This provision does not apply to planned or scheduled overtime assignments. - 17.8 Extended Emergency Situations: In extended emergency situations, without prior notice, City Departments may switch to two (2) twelve (12)-hour shifts until the emergency is resolved. - 17.9 Standby Duty: Whenever an employee covered by this Agreement is placed on standby duty by the City, the employee shall be available to respond to the call within fifteen (15) minutes after being contacted and, when necessary, report as directed.
-Employees who are placed on standby duty by the City shall be paid at the rate of ten percent (10%) of the straight-time hourly rate of pay listed in Appendix A and B for all hours assigned.
+17.9 Definition of an Emergency Call Back: A Call Back shall be defined as a circumstance where an employee has left the work premises at the completion of their regular work shift and is required to report back to work prior to the start of the employee's next regularly scheduled work shift.
+An employee who is called back to report to work before the commencement of the employee's regular work shift shall be compensated in accordance with the Call Back provisions of this Labor Agreement; provided, however, in the event an employee is called back to report to work within two (2) hours from the starting time of the employee's next regularly scheduled work shift, the employee shall be compensated at the overtime rate of pay for only those hours immediately preceding the start the employee's next regularly scheduled work shift, and the Call-Back provision shall not apply.

+- 17.10 Extended Emergency Situations: In extended emergency situations, without prior notice, City Departments may switch to two (2) twelve (12)-hour shifts until the emergency is resolved. - 17.11 Standby Duty: Whenever an employee covered by this Agreement is placed on standby duty by the City, the employee shall call within 15 minutes after being paged and, when necessary, return immediately to work.
+Employees who are placed on standby duty by the City shall be paid at the rate of ten percent (10%) of the straight-time hourly rate of pay listed in Appendix A for all hours assigned.

-If an employee is required to return to work while on standby duty, the standby pay shall be discontinued for the actual hours on work duty, and compensation shall be provided in accordance with Article 17.7 above.
+If an employee is required to return to work while on standby duty, the standby pay shall be discontinued for the actual hours on work duty, and compensation shall be provided in accordance with Article 17.8 above.